Ways to Support Ministry to Migrants Along the U.S. – Mexico Border

 - New Mexico Baptists Respond to Migrant Crisis

 - Iglesia Bautista West Brownsville, Texas collects supplies and donations for migrants and for local ministries working with migrants at the border in Brownsville, Texas.
 They are also doing work in Mexico with churches and ministries working with migrants as they travel and gather at the border waiting to apply for asylum.
-More information here.
+More information on how Baptist churches in Texas are responding can be found here.

 - Choosing the Kingdom by Josh McCoy about how churches in Phoenix, Arizona are receiving migrants and helping them get to their next destination.